86challenge/rules/rules.typ

         [6th], [2],
         [7th+], [1],
       )
-    + At the end of the season, the driver with the most points from 7 of the best scores out of 10 events wins the championship.
+    + *Best of 7*: At the end of the season, the driver with the most points from 7 of the best scores out of 10 events wins the championship
-    + Ties will go to the competitor with the lowest time at the same configuration Thunderhill East regular event during the season.
-If there is still a tie, the participant with the fastest time at Laguna Seca regular event during the season will be awarded the win.
+    + #highlight[*Tiebreaker*: Championship ties are broken via finishing position countback: The competitor with the most 1st place finishes wins.
+If still tied, the countback moves to 2nd place, 3rd place, and all subsequent finishing positions.
+If still tied, the competitor who held a lead last wins.]

-  + *In-season rule changes*
+  + #highlight[*In-season rule changes*
       + Changes which make the rules more _restrictive_ will be announced 60 days ahead of enforcement
       + Changes which make the rules more _permissive_ may be enforced immediately
-    + All rule change will be announcemented and will include the date on which they are effective
+      + All rule changes will be announced and will include the date on which become effective ]

+  + #highlight[*Protests*
+      + A competitor may protest the results of an event if they believe a competitor was out of compliance with the rules
+      + The Rules Board will review the protest and may move a competitor to a different class or invalidate their results for one or more events
+      + After the first event of the season, the previous season’s results are final ]

 + #heading[GT Radial Stock Class]
   _This class is designed to keep costs to a minimum and be attractive to drivers with nearly-stock vehicles.
 Participants are eligible for GT Radial Championship Cash Prizes and GT Radial Tire Contingency._